Call Center Monitoring…Should you use Live Calls or Recorded Calls for Quality Management?

 Bottom line…You need both

 Live monitoring from your supervisors and/or your QA areas is like in-game coaching.
 You are looking to make the adjustments to win the game at the moment.
 If an associate is not using a proper greeting, disclosure, upsell, or close we need to fix that right away.
 Many times, we all will look at certain stats or metrics like real-time SLA, AHT, Conversion, or Sales data; we look to see who is out of the norm, listen to them and make “game time” corrections to help is get back to the winning score, AKA getting the KPI’s where they need to be!

 Live monitoring, in my opinion, must be done to correct issues on the fly and make sure the day stays on track.
 Now if we are seeing trends or issues with the tone in certain reps, we are certainly going to look to address this but for the most part, we use live monitoring to make sure we are doing what we should and hitting the proper KPI’s and surpassing quality metrics.

-One of the AWESOME tools that has come along to help us has been advanced speech analytics.
-We now can “listen” to every call that comes into our center and judge the agent sentiment (positive, neutral or negative) and then hop on the line if we see any negative or neutral trends from our agents.
+One of the AWESOME tools that have come along to help us has been advanced speech analytics.
+We now can “listen” to every call that comes into our center and judge the agent sentiment (positive, neutral, or negative), and then hop on the line if we see any negative or neutral trends from our agents.
 It has allowed us to really drill down more “in-game” to make any quick technique corrections.
 In my opinion, it is the best QA tool to come out in years.

-While being an in-game coach in important, we also must review past “game film” to correct trends.
+While being an in-game coach is important, we also must review past “game film” to correct trends.
 This is where listening to recorded calls comes into play…

 CALL CENTER MONITORING USING RECORDED CALLS